-frequency Frequency of coupon payments
+Frequency Frequency of coupon payments

 1 Annual

 2 Semiannual

 4 Quarterly

 12 Monthly

 Semantics: Calculates the accrued interest for securities with periodic interest payments.
-ACCRINT supports short, standard, and long coupon periods.
+ACCRINT supports short, standard, and long Coupon periods.

-If calc\method is TRUE (the default) then ACCRINT returns the sum of the accrued interest in each coupon period from issue date until settlement date.
-If calc\method is FALSE then ACCRINT returns the sum of the accrued interest in each coupon period from first date until settlement date.
-For each coupon period, the interest is par\coupon\YEARFRAC(start-of-period;end-of-period; basis)
+If CalcMethod is TRUE (the default) then ACCRINT returns the sum of the accrued interest in each coupon period from issue date until settlement date.
+If CalcMethod is FALSE then ACCRINT returns the sum of the accrued interest in each coupon period from first interest date until settlement date.
+For each coupon period, the interest is Par \ Coupon \ YEARFRAC(start-of-period;end-of-period; B)

-issue The security's issue or dated date.

-first The security's first interest date.

-settlement The security's settlement date.

-coupon The security's annual coupon rate.

-par The security's par value, that is, the principal to be paid at maturity.

-basis Basis indicates the day-count convention to use in the calculation.
-4.11.7 calc method A logical value that specifies how to treat the case where settlement>first.
+- Issue: The security's issue or dated date. - First: The security's first interest date. - Settlement: The security's settlement date. - Coupon: The security's annual coupon rate. - Par: The security's par value, that is, the principal to be paid at maturity. - Frequency: The number of coupon payments per year. - B: Indicates the day-count convention to use in the calculation.
+4.11.7 - CalcMethod: A logical value that specifies how to treat the case where Settlement > First.

+See also ACCRINTM 6.12.3, YEARFRAC 6.10.24